SergeyIordanov/OOStM/Readme.txt

 Arithmetic_For_Different_Number_Systems - additional task for the second practical lesson.
 (Basic arithmetic operations with different (2, 8, 10, 16) number systems)
 //now implemented only binary + & - and all decimal operations

+IP-calculator - additional task for the third practical lesson.
+(All info about network by ip & mask + subnetting)